BChainbuddy/BChainBuddy/README.md

 ## About Me

 - 📚 I'm currently a student of Business Informatics.
-- 🌱 I'm passionate about fitness and basketball.
+- 🌱 I'm passionate about fitness, and when I'm not coding, you'll often find me on the basketball court or at the gym.
 - 🌍 I love to explore new technologies and share my knowledge.

 ## My Skills

 - 🔧 Solidity
 - 🔧 Python
-- 🔧 Javacript
+- 🔧 JavaScript
-- 🔧 Nextjs
+- 🔧 Next.js
 - 🔧 Hardhat
 - 🔧 SQL